CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

 \subsection{Edited Region Meshes Generation}

-Text-to-image diffusion models have demonstrated remarkable performance in controllable image editing, producing semantically aligned and globally consistent results.
-Representative examples include FLUX Kontext~\cite{labs2025flux}, Qwen3 \cite{yang2025qwen3}, and Gemini 2.5 \cite{comanici2025gemini}, which can effectively preserve content structure while introducing new details.
-Compared with direct 3D editing, these 2D approaches are lightweight, controllable, and well-suited for generating high-quality edited reference images.
-On the other hand, recent progress in 3D generative modeling, such as CraftsMan3D \cite{li2024craftsman3d} and Hunyuan3D \cite{zhao2025hunyuan3d}, has enabled the synthesis of meshes with unprecedented geometric fidelity and textural realism.
+Recent image generation models have demonstrated remarkable performance in controllable image editing, producing semantically aligned and globally consistent results.
+Representative examples include FLUX Kontext~\cite{labs2025flux}, Qwen-Image \cite{yang2025qwenimage}, and Gemini 2.5 \cite{comanici2025gemini}, which can effectively preserve content structure while introducing new details.
+Compared with direct 3D editing, these 2D approaches are lightweight, controllable, and well-suited for performing high-quality object-centric image manipulation.
+On the other hand, recent progress in 3D mesh generation, such as Craftsman3d \cite{li2024craftsman3d} and Hunyuan3D \cite{lai2025hunyuan3d}, has enabled the production of 3D meshes with unprecedented structural fidelity, intricate details and textural realism.
 However, existing 3D mesh editing methods lag significantly behind.
 For instance, Instant3dit~\cite {barda2025instant3dit} fine-tunes multi-view diffusion models to regenerate 3D content, but often struggles with consistency.
-Similarly, FocalDreamer \cite{li2024focaldreamer} and MagicClay \cite{barda2024magicclay} are limited to simple objects and frequently yield low-quality results in the edited region.
+Similarly, FocalDreamer \cite{li2024focaldreamer} and MagicClay \cite{barda2024magicclay} are limited to basic tasks and frequently yield simple results in the edited region.

-To bridge this gap, we propose jointly leveraging the complementary advantages of 2D diffusion models and 3D mesh generative models.
-As shown in Fig.~\ref{fig:mesh_and_geo}, instead of directly deforming the original mesh, we generate \textbf{Edited Region Meshes} as intermediate assets, which are later fused with the original geometry.
-Our method proceeds in two steps:

-\textbf{2D Editing.} We employ FLUX Kontext \cite{labs2025flux}, a state-of-the-art generative text-to-image diffusion model, to edit the reference image rendered from the original mesh.
-FLUX Kontext excels at fine-grained text-guided edits while maintaining structural consistency, making it well-suited for generating reliable edited references.
-From the edited reference image, we extract the \textit{edited region image}, which highlights only the modified areas, thereby localizing the editing scope.

-\textbf{3D Generation.} We then use CraftsMan3D \cite{li2024craftsman3d} to generate meshes from both the edited reference image and the edited region image, producing the \textit{edited reference mesh} and the \textit{edited region mesh}, respectively.
-The edited reference mesh provides globally smooth geometry but typically lacks fine detail due to generative averaging.
-In contrast, the edited region mesh offers higher local fidelity but cannot be seamlessly integrated with the original mesh.
-This discrepancy arises from the inherent generative trade-off: holistic reconstructions emphasize plausibility over accuracy, whereas localized generation prioritizes detail at the expense of alignment.